-We search for transcription factor binding sites (TFBS) that are enriched in the promoters and enhancers under study as compared to a background sequence set such as promoters of genes that were not differentially regulated under the condition of the experiment.
+We search for transcription factor binding sites (TFBS) that are enriched in the enhancers under study as compared to a background set of promoters of housekeeping genes.
 We denote study and background sets briefly as Yes and No sets.
 In the current work we used a workflow considering promoter sequences of a standard length of 1100 bp (-1000 to +100).
 The error rate in this part of the pipeline is controlled by estimating the adjusted p-value (using the Benjamini-Hochberg procedure) in comparison to the TFBS frequency found in randomly selected regions of the human genome (adj.p-value < 0.01).

 We have applied the CMA algorithm (Composite Module Analyst) for searching composite modules [7] in the promoters and enhancers of the Yes and No sets.
 We searched for a composite module consisting of a cluster of 10 TFs in a sliding window of 200-300 bp that statistically significantly separates sequences in the Yes and No sets (minimizing Wilcoxon p-value).
+Each composite module is forced to include at least one matrix that was identified as matrix causing the significant change in the transcription factor binding affinity as the result of the observed mutation.